Steam locomotive

-From the early 1900s, steam locomotives were gradually superseded by electric and diesel locomotives, with railways fully converting to electric and diesel power beginning in the late 1930s.
+Beginning in the early 1900s, steam locomotives were gradually superseded by electric and diesel locomotives, with railways fully converting to electric and diesel power beginning in the late 1930s.
 The majority of steam locomotives were retired from regular service by the 1980s, although several continue to run on tourist and heritage lines.

 History

 Britain

 The earliest railways employed horses to draw carts along rail tracks.
 In 1784, William Murdoch, a Scottish inventor, built a small-scale prototype of a steam road locomotive in Birmingham.
 A full-scale rail steam locomotive was proposed by William Reynolds around 1787.
 An early working model of a steam rail locomotive was designed and constructed by steamboat pioneer John Fitch in the US during 1794.
+Some sources claim Fitch's model was operable already by the 1780s and that he demonstrated his locomotive to George Washington.
 His steam locomotive used interior bladed wheels guided by rails or tracks.
 The model still exists at the Ohio Historical Society Museum in Columbus, US.
 The authenticity and date of this locomotive is disputed by some experts and a workable steam train would have to await the invention of the high-pressure steam engine by Richard Trevithick, who pioneered the use of steam locomotives.